-- 1. Value: Service - Ethical Principle: Social workers' primary goal is to help people in need and to address social problems.
+- Value: Service Ethical Principle: Social workers' primary goal is to help people in need and to address social problems.
 Social workers elevate service to others above self-interest.
 Social workers draw on their knowledge, values, and skills to help people in need and to address social problems.
-Social workers are encouraged to volunteer some portion of their professional skills with no expectation of significant financial return (pro bono service). - 2.
-Value: Social Justice - Ethical Principle: Social workers' challenge social injustice.
+Social workers are encouraged to volunteer some portion of their professional skills with no expectation of significant financial - Value: Social Justice Ethical Principle: Social workers' challenge social injustice.

 Social workers pursue social change, particularly with and on behalf of vulnerable and oppressed individuals and groups of people.
-Social workers' social change efforts are focused primarily on issues of poverty, unemployment, discrimination, and other forms of social injustice.
-These activities seek to promote sensitivity to and knowledge about oppression and cultural and ethnic diversity.
+Social workers' social change efforts are focused promote sensitivity to and knowledge about oppression and cultural and ethnic diversity.
 Social workers strive to ensure access to needed information, services, and resources; equality of opportunity; and meaningful participation in decision making for all people.